 Karen Katchur is the Amazon Charts bestselling author of RIVER BODIES, the first book in her Northampton County series.
-She holds a bachelor of science in criminal justice and a master’s in education.
-She lives in eastern Pennsylvania with her husband and two daughters.
+She holds a bachelor of science degree in criminal justice and a master’s degree in education.
+Katchur lives in eastern Pennsylvania with her husband and two daughters.
 THE GREEDY THREE is her most recent novel.

 Q&A with the Author:

 Crime Fiction Lover Interview: “With so much focus on America’s southern border, the northern border is often forgotten about…, and for this reason it made for a perfect setting.”
 Karen Katchur on The Greedy Three

 Her Campus at NYU Author Spotlight: Karen Katchur

 An Elevator Ride With The Author: interview by Judith D. Collins